Building design using steel - a summary for architects

 - Bracing – A system of members that provide support at discreet positions within a structure, transferring loads to some fixed positions.
 Typically, vertical bracing, comprising inclined members, is provided in a building to resist lateral loads, such as wind actions, and to provide stability.
 Plan bracing may be provided a lateral link between frames, or to provide positional support.
 Bracing may also refer to the internal members of trusses.

-- Braced frames - Frames where the lateral stability is achieved by providing bracing.
+- Braced frames - Structures where the lateral stability is achieved by providing bracing.
 In this form of frame, the beams are designed as pin-ended.
 The columns are designed using nominal moments, assuming that the beam reaction acts at a nominal eccentricity (typically 100mm) from the face of the column.

 - Edge beam – Beam at the periphery of the structure, which normally supports cladding.

 - End plate – Plate welded to the end of a member (typically a beam) to facilitate a bolted connection to another member (a column or a beam).
 End plates may be partial depth (at least 60% of the beam depth, welded to the web only) or full depth (welded to both flanges) or extended past the flange.
-This, partial depth end plates are used in nominally pinned connections in braced frames.
+Thin, partial depth end plates are used in nominally pinned connections in braced frames.
 Thicker, full depth or extended end plates are used in moment-resisting connections.

 - Major axis connection – A connection made to the major axis of the member.
 The major axis has the larger second moment of area (or “inertia”).